gnietof/Quantum/cheat/tips_pauli.md

    In this case obj is a Pauli string, i.e. Pauli('XYZ') or Pauli('-iYZI').

 ## Evaluation
-If provided we a Pauli string, the resulting matrix has to be calculated using tensor products.
+If provided with a Pauli string, the resulting matrix has to be calculated using tensor products.
 That means that the dimension of the array is $2^n$ the size of the string.

 $$
 IX = \left[\begin{array}{cc}1 & 0 \\